xiongrxchn/IntelBri.github.io/progress_report_1.md

 ## Current progress

 ### Narrow down the goal of project
-Due to monitoring the bridge vibration requiring high sampling frequencies, the sampling frequencies of Raspberry Pi is not sufficient.
-We would focus on part of the bridge health monitoring, for example, the bridge road surface monitoring.

-We investigates an application of mobile sensing: detecting and reporting the surface conditions of roads.
-We describe a system and associated algorithms to monitor this important bridge using a collection of sensor-equipped vehicles.
-In specific, uses the inherent mobility of the participating vehicles, opportunistically gathering data from vibration and GPS sensors, and processing the data to assess road surface conditions.
+We design a system named Patrolman to monitor the road surface conditions.
+In specific, the team makes use of the inherent mobility of the vehicles and gather signals from vibration and GPS sensors, and assesses road surface conditions.

 ### New developed theme with same sensors: Automatic detection of road pothole